FIU bridge collapses; fatalities reported, Florida officials say

 Sweetwater Police Department told Fox News: "We're just trying to save lives."

-Florida Gov. Rick Scott tweeted that he's spoken to Miami-Dade County Police Chief Juan Perez about the incident and "will be in constant communication with law enforcement throughout the day."
+Florida Gov. Rick Scott tweeted he's on his way to the university "to be briefed by local law enforcement and university officials," and said he'll "will be in constant communication with law enforcement throughout the day."

 A video showed several people being loaded into ambulances.
 Several doctors and nurses were also called to the scene to assist those injured.

-The bridge, projected to be finished in early 2019, was set to link the university’s Modesto A. Maidique Campus, where an estimated 4,000 students live, according to the Miami Herald.
+The bridge, projected to be finished in early 2019, was set to link the university’s Modesto A. Maidique Campus to the town of Sweetwater, where an estimated 4,000 students live, the Miami Herald reported.
 The bridge, a $9.3 million project, was installed on Saturday, with many celebrating the new construction.

 The university called it a “one-of its-kind pedestrian bridge” that “swings” into place.